MatthijsKamstra/haxejs/05externs/about.md

 ## Warning

-Although its possible to generate javascript externs I would advice to google first if someone did the heavy lifting already.
+Although its possible to generate JavaScript externs I would advice to google first if someone did the heavy lifting already.
 Google **haxelib nameOfTheLib** or **haxe nameOfTheLib**

 And as a last warning I quote Phillippe Elsass: